Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 All in all, I was really happy with the number of practice questions I got access to, as well as the quality of the practice work and the accompanying explanations to review.

-So this is where my negatives around the TTP course come in.
-There are no prep books or live classes.
+So this is where one of my negatives around the TTP course comes in.
+There are no prep books.
 For some, this might not matter one bit.
-But for others, it could be a deal breaker (in that case, I would recommend the live GRE classes from Princeton Review).
+But for others, it could be a deal breaker.

-Whether these two things will matter to you totally depends on your situation and learning style.
-If you do want live classes though, I’d give Kaplan a good look.
-Their live online classes are money.
+Whether this will matter to you totally depends on your situation and learning style.

 Supplemental GRE Study Tools

 Beyond the lessons, practice material and review sessions, TTP also offers a surprisingly decent roster of supplemental study tools.
 This includes an error tracker, detailed analytics, notes aggregator, equation guide, and fill-in-the-blank notes.
-Not bad, right?
+Not bad.

 Of all of these, I’d say the most valuable is the analytics.
 TTP offers data on your performance that really digs deep and gives you metrics across a number of important categories.
 You can see your performance by problem type, pacing issues, and where you’re weak in chapter example problems.
 It’s some great analysis and can actually provide actionable takeaways.